Beyond Awareness: How to Build True Neurodiversity Inclusion in Schools and Communities

 Equipping Educators and Staff

 True inclusion means educators should not be left to guess how to adapt their practices.
 Targeted professional development, neurodiversity-specific training, and access to evidence-based tools help teachers respond effectively to student needs.
-Organisations and initiatives that partner with schools on tailored training and long-term implementation support have shown promising results in embedding inclusive practices.

 Peer Support and Social Inclusion